6 Language Immersion Software Programs That Deliver a Fully Immersive Experience

 Many immersion programs are designed for beginners and travelers to get their footing on the path to fluency.
 If you’re an intermediate or advanced student in a language, Tell Me More may be more your style.
 With many activities and scenarios to choose from at different proficiency levels, Tell Me More provides a customized learning experience tailored to specific skill sets.

 Now that you’ve got these software recommendations, you’re all set to start studying.
-But don’t leave it all up to the program to teach you—there’s still a few things you need to do for yourself!
+But don’t leave it all up to the program to teach you—there are still a few things you need to do for yourself!

 Do a little bit every day to stay consistent, so you don’t forget what you’ve learned.